Mohaned2023/AdvacedEncryption/README.md

 ## The Errors:
 there is three types of errors in the tool:
-- The First Type `Error in The Third-Part Libraries`:
+- The First Type `Error in The Third-Party Libraries`:
     - The Tool will take care of that.
 - The Second Type `Error in The Tool Files`:
     - To fix the error you need to delete and install the tool from the beginning.